-- Once you place the eggs in the incubator, they are likely to develop in the course of three weeks (21 days) provided that the incubator has the right settings.
+Once you place the eggs in the incubator, they will likely develop in three weeks (21 days), provided the incubator has the right settings.

 Setting Up the Egg Incubator

-- When it comes to purchasing the right incubator, it is recommended that you settle for a device that has some automatic features such as those that help in egg turning and a fan to assist in even distribution of heat in the incubator.
+Such as those that help in egg turning and a fan to assist in the even distribution of heat in the incubator.

-- However, you need to know that temperature and humidity within the incubator are the most important factors that influence successful hatching of eggs.
-With that in mind, you should make crucial adjustments to the temperature and humidity until you are sure that the conditions are perfect for hatching.
+With that in mind, you should make crucial adjustments to the temperature and humidity until you are sure the conditions are perfect for hatching.